atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

 - <test>: <link to test coverage>
 -->

-- Test the full evacuation flow with multiple evacuators.
+- Test the full eviction request flow with multiple interceptors.
-- Test the eviction backoff if the eviction is blocked by a PDB.
+- Test the eviction backoff if the API-initiated eviction is blocked by a PDB.
 Check that the eviction terminates the pod once PDB stops blocking the disruption

 ### Graduation Criteria